 There should be a way to specify the placement of a new file in an archive.
 Currently, it is placed at the end.

 Since ar has not been rewritten to deal properly with the new file system modes, extracted files have mode 666.

-For the same reason, names are only maintained to 8 characters.
+For the same reason, only the first 8 characters of file names are significant.